ethereum/homestead-guide/source/ethereum-clients/cpp-ethereum/installing-binaries/linux-ubuntu-ppa.rst

 - `Ubuntu Utopic Unicorn (14.10) <https://wiki.ubuntu.com/UtopicUnicorn>`_
 - `Ubuntu Vivid Vervet (15.04) <https://wiki.ubuntu.com/VividVervet>`_
 - `Ubuntu Wily Werewolf (15.10) <https://wiki.ubuntu.com/WilyWerewolf>`_

-We don't have a working PPA for the forthcoming Xenial release yet, but we have been made aware of the problem and will fix it before Xenial is released to the public.

 - `Ubuntu Xenial Xerus (16.04) <https://wiki.ubuntu.com/XenialXerus>`_

 **We only support 64-bit builds.**  It may be possible to get the